mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 During training, MindSpore is loaded with the same weights as PyTorch.
 In case of pre-training scenarios, you can use PyTorch to save an initialized weight and then convert it to MindSpore weights.
 Because MindSpore weight names differ from PyTorch, the essence of weight conversion is to change the names in the PyTorch weight dict to MindSpore weight names to support MindSpore loading.
 Refer to [weight conversion guide](https://www.mindspore.cn/mindformers/docs/en/r1.3.0/function/weight_conversion.html) for weight conversion.

-Save the dataset for each step of PyTorch training.
-During MindSpore training, load the same dataset for training, thus ensuring the same training dataset for each step.
-Refer to the Appendix for the implementation code.
+Both MindSpore and PyTorch support `bin` format data, loading the same dataset for training ensures consistency from step to step.

 #### Fixed Randomness and Start Deterministic Computation